grapa-dev/grapa/README.md

 ### Function Chaining
 Any object that returns an object can be chained.

-For example "4.4".float(300,4).pi() will convert the string 4.4 to a float with 300 bit percision and will return pi() to the power of the input, at the precision specified in the input.
-So, a 400 bit percision of pi to the power of 4.4.
+For example "4.4".float(300,4).pi() will convert the string 4.4 to a float with 300 bit precision and will return pi() to the power of the input, at the precision specified in the input.
+So, a 400 bit precision of pi to the power of 4.4.

 If an existing function/command doesn't support chaining, an OP can be inserted in the chain to make it work using the $$ variable for the result of the prior operation.
 For example, the following will get the length of a list, generate that many bits, and output the result in binary form.
 The 3 examples all accomplish the same result.
 ```